Summary of current research

 Planning Appropriate Nocturia Evaluation and Treatment

-The need to pass urine when trying to sleep is a particularly problematic urinary symptom.
+The need to pass urine when trying to sleep can be an irritating urinary symptom.
 Healthcare professionals call this nocturia, and severe nocturia can badly affect someone’s quality-of-life.
-Simple self-management advice can sometimes make a difference, but a surprisingly large number of health issues also contribute to this symptom, thus requiring appropriate care and referrals.
-We recently published a paper aimed at healthcare professionals, which summarises the potential influences.
-Our current work is developing practical guidance directly available to healthcare professionals to help them work out what is going on for each patient they see complaining of nocturia.
+Simple self-management advice can sometimes make a difference.
+However, some health issues can also contribute to this symptom, so healthcare assessment might be appropriate for some.
+We have published a paper aimed at healthcare professionals, the PLANET consensus, which summarises the potential influences.
+The paper can be accessed here.
+Our current work, NET ImpACT, is developing practical guidance for healthcare professionals to help them work out what is going on for each patient they see complaining of nocturia.

-The material developed to support healthcare professionals in assessing patients with Nocturia (including a patient questionnaire and bladder diary) can be accessed here:
+Material developed to support healthcare professionals in assessing patients with Nocturia (including a patient questionnaire and bladder diary) can be accessed here:

 Let’s talk Bladder – don’t be shy